 |Figure 1.2||Source: Nielsen|

 As with other relationships, we want to know where we are, given how things have been going lately.
 Recall the Consumer Brand Adoption Process from Chapter 1.
 Failing that, view the figure above (left).
-Similar brand adoption models refer to the purchase funnel (e.g., AIDA: Attention, Interest, Desire, Action) by which we drop prospects into the top and pour out customers at the bottom.
+Similar brand adoption models refer to the purchase funnel (e.g., AIDA: Attention, Interest, Desire, Action) by which we drop prospects into the top and pour customers out at the bottom.

 The primary task in analyzing a purchase funnel is to determine where the relationship is breaking down to identify the problem.Your customers, your company and your competition change.
 MLB's relationship with fans has changed as fans, particularly the 18-34 year old millennial segment, shift media habits (see Nielsen data on right).
 The company may change, as when a major star retires or the team decides to enter a protracted rebuilding period by unloading all high-salaried players.
 Competition includes no media (cord-cutting), new media, emerging sports (e.g., growth of MLS), and other leisure activities.

 Relatively unknown brands such as MLS jersey sponsors Bimbo, Leidos, and Advocare suffer from low awareness.
 Next, fans may know the brand, but are not interested or engaged with the brand.
 Partnership activation often enters the picture at this stage as fans experience and interact with the brand at events.
-Some fans engage in long distance relationships, as when they follow @FCBarcelona, see their new jersey sponsor Rakuten, and then go online to figure out what one a Rakuten is.More mature brands like Toyota or AT&T are well known, but must differentiate from competitors, remain relevant to audience lifestyles, or simply be considered the next time fans think about buying in that category.
+Some fans engage in long distance relationships, as when they follow @FCBarcelona, see their new jersey sponsor Rakuten, and then go online to figure out what Rakuten is.More mature brands like Toyota or AT&T are well known, but must differentiate from competitors, remain relevant to audience lifestyles, or simply be considered the next time fans think about buying in that category.
 For brands with high market share, like MillerCoors products, the issue may be more of remaining the preferred brand.
 Banks and other financial institutions often face trust issues.Since consumers often rely on others they know best to select intangible services, brands may focus on loyalty and recommendation (word-of-mouth) as underlying issues.Finally, retailers often target store traffic or other behaviors one must take to make a purchase (call an insurance agent; visit the website, etc.).

 For the MLB example, casual fans (compared to more passionate fans) are not aware of the league's star players.
 Regular season games for MLB (and NBA) seem less relevant.
 This Season on Baseball attempts to remedy this consumer problem with ads featuring star players and their unique skills as part of the unfolding drama of day-to-day games.
 Of some concern is the media placement for this campaign.
 Casual fans are unlikely to watch current broadcasts via MLB channels.
 To be relevant for casual fans, MLB must find ways to communicate where casual fans hang out.